 On completion of the medical examination, the findings will be detailed by the health professional on the Medical Examination Request Form.

-If there are any further steps required following the medical examination, for example, referral to specialist service or police for forensic medical examination, then this must be actioned and documented on the form.
 This form will be retained in the adult's medical notes and a copy retained by the Council Officer.